ivotron/popper2-paper/paper.md

 YAML [@ben2009yaml] is a human-readable data-serialization language.
 It is commonly used in writing configuration files and in applications where data is stored or transmitted.
-Due to its simplicity and wide adoption [@yaml_wide_adoption] by the systems community, we chose YAML for defining popper workflows and for specifying configuration for the execution engine.
+Due to its simplicity and wide adoption [@yaml_wide_adoption], we chose YAML for defining popper workflows and for specifying configuration for the execution engine.
 An example is shown in @Fig:casestudy.

-A popper workflow file consists of a series of syntactical components called steps, which are a logical group of related tasks of a workflow.
-Step blocks represent the nodes in the workflow DAG, with a `uses` attribute specifying the required container image.
+A popper workflow consists of a series of syntactical components called steps, where each step represents a node in the workflow DAG, with a `uses` attribute specifying the required container image.
-The `uses` attribute can reference Docker images hosted in container image registries; filesystem paths for actions defined locally; or publicly accessible GitHub repositories that contain actions [@github_github_2018].
+The `uses` attribute can reference Docker images hosted in container image registries; filesystem paths for locally defined container images (Dockerfiles); or publicly accessible GitHub repositories that contain Dockerfiles.
 The commands or scripts that need to be executed in a container can be defined by the `args` and `runs` attributes.
-Secrets and environment variables needed by a workflow can be specified by the `secrets` and `env` attributes for making them available inside the containers.
+Secrets and environment variables needed by a step can be specified by the `secrets` and `env` attributes respectively for making them available inside the container associated to a step.
 The steps in a workflow are executed sequentially in the order in which they are defined.

 ## Workflow Execution Engine

-The Popper workflow execution engine is composed of several loosely coupled components which talk to each other during a workflow execution.
+The Popper workflow execution engine is composed of several components which talk to each other during a workflow execution.
-The vital architectural components of the system is described in detail throughout this section.
+The vital architectural components of the system are described in detail throughout this section.

 ### **Command line interface (CLI)**

-Besides allowing users to communicate with the workflow runner, the CLI provides with search capabilities so that users can search for existing actions implemented by other researchers and developers, allows visualizing workflows by generating DOT diagrams [@dot] like the one shown in @Fig:casestudy, generates configuration files for continuous integration systems, e.g. TravisCI, Jenkins, Gitlab-CI, etc. so that users can continuously validate the workflows they implement, provides dynamic workflow variable substitution capabilities, among others.
+Besides allowing users to communicate with the workflow runner, the CLI provides with search capabilities so that users can search for existing actions implemented by other researchers and developers;
+allows visualizing workflows by generating DOT diagrams [@dot] like the one shown in @Fig:casestudy;
+generates configuration files for continuous integration systems, e.g. TravisCI, Jenkins, Gitlab-CI, etc. so that users can continuously validate the workflows they implement;
+provides dynamic workflow variable substitution capabilities, among others.

 ### **Workflow Runner**